vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 bash sort_and_format_merge_commits.sh
 ```

+The script will leave it's result in your clipboard; paste (CMD+v) the
-Paste the contents of your clipboard into the section `Full Changelog` of
+contents of your clipboard into the section `Full Changelog` of the release
-release markdown file.
+notes file.

 ## Get Fixed Issues